visual-learning/object-localization/README.md

 ## Task 0: Visualization and Understanding the Data Structures

 ### Modifying the Dataloader
-You will have to modify the VOCDataset class in `voc_dataset.py` to return bounding boxes, classes corresponding to the bounding boxes, as well as selective search region proposals.
+First, you will have to modify the VOCDataset class in `voc_dataset.py` to return bounding boxes, classes corresponding to the bounding boxes, as well as selective search region proposals.
 Check the `TODO` in `voc_dataset.py` and make changes wherever necessary.

 Once this is done, you will use Wandb to visualize the bounding boxes.
 The file `task_0.ipynb` has detailed instructions for this task.

 #### Q 0.1: What classes does the image at index 2020 contain (index 2020 is the 2021-th image due to 0-based numbering)?
-#### Q 0.2: You might have noticed that each image has a certain number of proposals from selective search.
-Often, this number is a lot more than we require.
-What is the easiest way to select the most informative regions?
-(Hint: look at the scores corresponding to each proposal in `voc_2007_trainval.mat`).
-#### Q 0.3 Use Wandb to visualize the ground-truth bounding box and the class for the image at index 2020.
+#### Q 0.2 Use Wandb to visualize the ground-truth bounding box and the class for the image at index 2020.
-#### Q 0.4 Use Wandb to visualize the top ten bounding box proposals for the image at index 2020.
+#### Q 0.3 Use Wandb to visualize the top ten bounding box proposals for the image at index 2020.

 ## Task 1: Is Object Localization Free?